Need-Based Financial Aid Program for Undocumented Students, including Deferred Action for Childhood Arrival (DACA) Students

 Who is eligible for this program?

-Any student who will enter, or has entered, Emory University (Emory College or Oxford College) as a first-year, first-degree-seeking student, has graduated from a U.S. high school, and is considered an Undocumented Student (with or without DACA) is eligible for need-based financial aid from the university.
+Any student who will enter, or has entered, Emory University (Emory College or Oxford College) as a first-year, first-degree-seeking student, or transfer student, and has graduated from a U.S. high school, and is considered an Undocumented Student (with or without DACA) is eligible for need-based financial aid from the university.

 Who is not eligible for this program?